 before revealing itself again;

-the way it tempts you with
+how it tempts you

-countless branching connections
+with countless branching connections

 so you could end up anywhere

 But if you move slowly, softly,